Assassination of Sadi Carnot: Caserio's execution

 Caserio refused to sign a request for a pardon or an appeal to the Court of Cassation.
 He still was awaiting his execution with anxiety.
 On 9 August, he signed a document declaring he did not wish to donate his body to science—a way to avoid the fate of Émile Henry, whose corpse was mocked by doctors during his autopsy.
 The anarchist also rejected visits from the priest of Motta-Visconti, who came to see him in prison.
+On 15 August, Caserio wrote his final text, addressed to his sister:

+Here are my last written words, dear sister, that I can send you.
+When you read these final lines, my head will have fallen under the guillotine!
+Do not believe those who call me an assassin, but know that I die for a great ideal.

+Today you are young, but the day will come when you will be forced to fight against misery, and then you will know why your brother died!

-On 15 August, Caserio wrote his final text, addressed to his sister: The next morning, around 4:30 AM, he was awakened by guards, once again refused religious assistance, and was led to the guillotine without uttering a word.
+The next morning, around 4:30 AM, he was awakened by guards, once again refused religious assistance, and was led to the guillotine without uttering a word.
 Upon reaching the scaffold, he spoke a few words in Italian—either 'Long live anarchy' or 'I do not want'—before being executed.
 His head fell into the basket at the base of the guillotine as the gathered crowd applauded, a rare occurrence at such events.
 Upon learning of his death, Caserio's older brother, Giovanni, committed suicide.